M&A Fee Guide

 $340,000 in undisclosed liabilities

 Buyer purchased a manufacturing business without proper due diligence.
 Discovered $340K in environmental cleanup obligations six months after closing.
 The purchase agreement had no environmental representation or indemnification.
-Attorney cost would have been ~$25,000.
+Experienced M&A counsel would have flagged and addressed this before closing.

 $180,000 earnout dispute